Search

 Arts Update: Sixth Graders Design, Create Chalk Mosaic

 In the IMPACT lab, one section of sixth graders in innovation arts engaged in a design charette to create a chalk mosaic outside on the pavement nearest the lab.
-Collaborating on the initial sketch, the students then taped off sections and applied chalk to bring their vision to life.
-Through experimentation with chalk application techniques and the strategic use of water to enhance colors, the group honed their creative and collaborative skills.
-Reflecting on their work, the students will provide feedback to the other sixth grade innovation arts cohort who will further iterate on the chalk art which will be installed once this mosaic fades.
+Collaborating on the initial sketch, the students taped off sections and applied chalk to bring their vision to life.
+The group honed their creative and collaborative skills through experimentation with chalk application techniques and the strategic use of water to enhance colors.
+Reflecting on their work, the students will provide feedback to the other sixth grade innovation arts cohort, who will further iterate on the chalk art, which will be installed once this mosaic fades.
 Come check out their work before it’s gone!

 – Brittany Conroy, innovation coach